Death in the Caucasus

 We drank unidentified spirits, sprinkling salt on our eggs while his mother and I laughed sheepishly at our mutual lack of understanding.

 There's something touching about these moments.
 A simplicity: food, company, laughter.
-We are forced to realise that we really don't need too much in life to be happy.
+We're forced to realize that we don't need much in life to be happy.
 And Tamaz and his mother embodied this sentiment.

 Despite our interaction, I said goodbye to his mother, tinged with sadness.
 She certainly wasn't miserable; if she was, she'd done her best to make me feel welcome, but her life there couldn't have been easy.